jceme/Logging/README.md

 	basedir: "/var/log/mylogs"                // Will be used by all FileLoggers

-	// Level config for all loggers
+	// Level config for all loggers without specific configuration
 	levels: {
 		"": "INFO",
 		"org.foo": "WARN",